Tanyakesharwani09/Crypto-Screener-App/README.md

 🙋‍♀ About Me

-I’m a student learning full-stack development and building real-world projects to improve my skills.
+I’m a student learning frontened-development and building real-world projects to improve my skills.
 This project helped me explore API integration, React hooks, Tailwind styling, and responsive design.